Nilrudra1999/Understanding-DSA/README.md

 ## General Repo Outline

-- For programming languages some C++ but mainly Python is used
+- Programming language: some C++ but mainly Python
-- Asymptotic analysis is be performed before any timing experiments
+- Asymptotic analysis: performed as part of practice work
-- Timing experiments are conducted to measure the correctness of analysis
+- Timing experiments: conducted to measure the correctness of analysis
 - The results from all timing experiments are graphed using GoogleSheets
-- Various problem solving strategies from multiple problem domains are explored
-- Their solutions are implemented using a varity of Data Structures
+- Problem solving: practised through LeetCode and some Abstract problems

 ## Folder Structure

 - Practise folder (contains practice work)
-- Notes folder (contains code analysis, algorithms, and Data Structure notes)
+- Notes folder (contains code Analysis, Algorithms, and Data Structure notes)
 - Images folder (contains images of handwritten work, graphs, and etc)
 - Problem Solving folder (contains solutions/strategies for solving various abstract problems)